juac08/ReactWeatherApp/README.md

 ### `Data store`

-Even this app don't need a redux but I just want to show the setup.
+Even this app don't need a redux but I just want to show you the setup.

 ### `Axios library`